Pentarctagon/HullModIndustrialServices/README.md

   These are applied when you open a colony (aka click on a planet) and reset back to the default when you close the colony, so if you make changes that affect the ship quality value (ie: adding a nanoforge to your Orbital Works) you will need to close and reopen the colony to see them applied to the restoration cost.
 * A colony having ship quality under 100% does not increase d-mod restoration cost.

+## NPC s-mods ##
+This causes non-civilian ships in NPC fleets to have s-mods based on their faction's ship quality.
+This includes fleets spawned by your colonies.
+The formula is +1 s-mod per 20% ship quality over 100%, with each additional percent adding a 5% chance of getting an extra s-mod.
+For example, with just this mod added, Tri-Tachyon will have a ship quality of 145%, so each of their ships will be guaranteed 2 s-mods and a 25% chance of getting a third s-mod.

+The hullmods chosen to be s-mods will first prioritize hullmods that are already on the ship by default.
+Then, if there aren't enough such hullmods, randomly add s-mods from the list of the faction's known hullmods based on whether they'd potentially be useful for the ship.
+For example, adding Adaptive Phase Coils to phase ships, Expanded Crew Deck if it has fighter bays, etc. For the sake of simplicity, only vanilla hullmods will be considered and only the subset of those that aren't purely logistical (ie: Expanded Cargo Holds) or are usually detrimental without building around them (ie: shield shunt).
+This does not mean that the s-mods or regular hullmods that are added are the most optimal possible choice, just that they provide some sort of benefit without being detrimental.

+After that, the ordnance points that have been freed up by s-modding hullmods that were already on the ship will be used to add regular hullmods from the same subset of vanilla hullmods.
+Any ordnance points left over after that will be added first to vents, or if the maximum number of vents have been reached, then added to capacitors.
+This does mean that there might still be ordnance points left over, but it should only be a few at most and I don't want to make this any more complicated.

+Increasing the s-mod limit in the Luna settings beyond 3 will only affect modded factions.
+For example, UAF spec ops fleets have a quality of 200%, and so depending on the s-mod cap may have up to 5 s-mods.
+This can also be disabled by changing the max s-mods value to 0 in the Luna settings.
+Either way, this setting should only affect s-mods that would have been added by this mod and not s-mods that get added as part of the base game or by other mods.

 ## Compatibility ##
 No compatibility issues that I know of.